-This animation shows cloud changes over the western half of the United States and the northwestern Pacific Ocean over the past five hours.
+This animation shows cloud changes over the western half of the United States and the northeastern Pacific Ocean over the past five hours.
 Note that times are Greenwich Mean Time (GMT), because viewers may be located in any time zone.

 Colors indicate cloud temperatures and indirectly, cloud heights; because temperatures at the tops of clouds depend primarily on their heights, with the highest clouds having the coldest tops.
 Cloud colors are ranked progressively in the animation like this:

 Any red clouds in the display have especially cold, high tops.
 Clouds like that are strongly associated with severe weather – high winds, thunderstorms, and heavy precipitation; although nearby areas that are not currently under clouds are apt to be unusually clear and sunny during daytime.
 The tops of yellow clouds are not quite as cold or high as the tops of red ones, but even so, are cold and high enough to be associated with major storms, and likewise progressing further down the list.